victormungai97/Hello-world-java/README.md

 5. SETTING UP ECLIPSE
-   Eclipse is an IDE (Integrated Development Environment) which is free for use to make Java programs.
-   1.Go to www.eclipse.org/downloads and select the latest Eclipse version (Neon 64 bit).
+   Eclipse is an IDE (Integrated Development Environment) which is free for use to make Java programs. a.Go to www.eclipse.org/downloads and select the latest Eclipse version (Neon 64 bit).
 Go on to download the available .exe
       file.
-   2.On download completion, navigate to the folder containing the download and double click the exe file to run.
-   3.An installation wizard will appear.
+   b.On download completion, navigate to the folder containing the download and double click the exe file to run. c.An installation wizard will appear.
 Select "Eclipse IDE for Java Developers" and follow the steps to complete installation.